steffrees/fpl-etl/README.md

-Extracting Fantasy Premier League data and storing in a datababse.
+Extracting Fantasy Premier League data and storing in a database.